 Yoga is for everyone to try, explore and play with; regardless of age, body shape or ability.

-As you can see, there is more to yoga that a set of physical exercises, it is a science which allows you to unfold the mind and go deeper than you could ever have imagined.
+As you can see, yoga is more than a physical affair, it is a science which allows you to unfold the mind and go deeper than you could ever have imagined.